-Property Charge Default Resolution
+Property Taxes Default Resolution

-Property Charge Default Resolution Element Description.
-PAHAF funds may be used to pay past due property taxes, current delinquent reverse mortgage insurance premiums, HOA fees, condominium fees, cooperative maintenance or common fees that threaten sustained ownership of the property.
-These are expenses that are for the purpose of preventing foreclosures and displacements of homeowners experiencing financial hardship for those that currently do not have a mortgage, have a reverse mortgage on the property, or have property charges not in escrow.
+Property Taxes Default Resolution Element Description.
+PAHAF funds may be used to pay past due property taxes.
+These are expenses that are for the purpose of preventing foreclosures and displacements of homeowners experiencing financial hardship for those that currently do not have a mortgage or have property taxes not in escrow.

-Property Charge assistance may be a standalone option for homeowners without a mortgage or may be used in combination with mortgage reinstatement and forward mortgage assistance for homeowners with property charges not in escrow.
-The requirement to bring account balances fully current is only applicable to the mortgage reinstatement program element and is not applicable to the property charge default resolution program element.
+Property tax assistance may be a standalone option for homeowners without a mortgage or may be used in combination with mortgage reinstatement and forward mortgage assistance for homeowners with property taxes not in escrow.
+The requirement to bring account balances fully current is only applicable to the mortgage reinstatement program element and is not applicable to the property tax default resolution program element.

-Property Charge Default Resolution Delinquency Requirement.
-Homeowners must be delinquent on property taxes, or at least one payment in arrears on one or more property charges such as insurance, and/or associated eligible fees that are not in escrow.
+Property Tax Default Resolution Delinquency Requirement.
+Homeowners must be delinquent on property taxes from the tax year(s) 2022 or before that are not in escrow.
 Applicants must have experienced a Qualified Financial hardship that began, continued, or worsened any time after January 21, 2020 (including those that began prior to January 21, 2020 but continued after).
 Arrearages of qualified expenses are eligible for purposes of PAHAF regardless of the date they were incurred, including if they arose before January 21, 2020, and under the PAHAF established caps.